Blotch3D/Blotch3D/readme.md

 You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
 The MonoGame "pipeline manager" is used to make this conversion.
+The executable is MGCB.exe (\...or similar, for other platforms).
 This is the reason the Monogame SDK must be installed rather than the NuGet package, which does not include the pipeline manager.